seeschloss/miaoli/README.md

 API
 ------
 The 20 latest messages of any tribune are available in XML format at this path: `/tribune/<id>/xml` or in tab-separated values format at this path: `/tribune/<id>/tsv` in the formats described below.
+Messages are listed from newest on top to oldest at bottom.

 Messages can be POSTed over HTTP to any tribune at this path: `/tribune/<id>/post` using the `message` POST parameter, and if necessary specifying a cookie for authentication.